-No matter how old your property and its electrical installations, they will suffer deterioration.
-You should get a registered electrician to check your wiring at least every 10 years, or if you move into a new property.
+No matter how old your property and electrical installation is, they will suffer deterioration.
+You should get a registered electrician to check your wiring at least every ten years, and/or move into a new property.

 Do you know when your electrics were last checked?